The easiest way to stay on top of your child's health

 Kids don’t come with instruction manuals.
 As your child grows, you’ll have many questions and concerns.
 Well-child visits give you time with your pediatrician to discuss any health-related questions or worries that are on your mind.

 Your child’s eyesight and hearing will be periodically checked so that any issues can be identified and addressed right away.
-If your child needs eyeglasses or contact lenses, the pediatrician can send you to an optometrist.
-“A lot of times when kids have mild vision problems, they might not recognize it or have the verbal skills to explain that they can’t see very well at school,” says Dr. Lockwood.
-Routine vision checks at well visits can catch this before it causes problems in the classroom.
+If your child needs eyeglasses, the pediatrician can send you to an optometrist.
+“A lot of times when kids have mild vision problems, they might not recognize it or have the verbal skills to explain that they can’t see very well,” says Dr. Lockwood.
+Routine vision checks at well visits can catch this before it causes problems.
 The pediatrician may also send your child to an otolaryngologist (often called an ear, nose, and throat doctor, or ENT) or an audiologist (for a further hearing evaluation).

 You can track your child’s growth

 Regular height and weight checks will reveal how your child’s body is growing.
-This information can be a cue for the whole family to adopt healthy eating and exercise habits to help your child reach or maintain a healthy weight.
-“We can look at growth charts and use the data as a tool to show a family the kind of trajectory their child is on.
-It can help the whole family make healthier lifestyle choices,” says Dr. Lockwood.
+This information helps determine whether your child is meeting important developmental milestones.
+“We can look at growth charts and use the data as a tool to show a family the kind of trajectory their child is on,” says Dr. Lockwood.

 You can spot behavioral health challenges